This Skip Bayless Tweet Didn’t Sit Well With Bucks’ Giannis Antetokounmpo

 Skip Bayless tweeted Sunday night after the news broke that LeBron James agreed to a four-year contract with the Los Angeles Lakers that Philadelphia 76ers center Joel Embiid now is the best player in the Eastern Conference.

-That didn’t exactly sit well with Milwaukee Bucks star Giannis Antetokounmpo, who quote-tweeted the polarizing FS1 pundit with a message about using the statement as motivation.
+That didn’t exactly sit well with Milwaukee Bucks star Giannis Antetokounmpo, who quote-tweeted the polarizing FOX Sports 1 pundit with a message about using the statement as motivation.

 Embiid and Antetokounmpo are two of the most exciting young players in the NBA, and the door is open for someone else to rule the East now that James is taking his talents to the Western Conference.
 They’re not alone in the best player conversation, either, especially with the loaded Boston Celtics widely considered the favorites to end the Cleveland Cavaliers’ streak of four straight NBA Finals appearances.

 James, who spent four seasons with the Miami Heat before returning to Cleveland, has been to eight straight NBA Finals.
+Can The Greek Freak show the world that Bayless jumped the gun by declaring Embiid the new best player in the East?
+He sure sounds ready for the challenge.

 Thumbnail photo via Jeff Hanisch/USA TODAY Sports Images